Corvette 1500

 All told, it took about 3 years to complete this project, working only a couple evenings a month.
 I am pleased with the result--it took “Best Custom” at the Fall 2004 Good Guys model show at Pike’s Peak International Raceway, near Colorado Springs, Colorado.

-Ed Note: Phil is a member of Front Range Auto Modelers.
+Ed Note: Phil was a member of Front Range Auto Modelers.